-In October 2020, the Commission adopted Rule 18f-4 under the 1940 Act ("Rule 18f-4") providing for the regulation of a registered investment company's use of derivatives and certain related instruments.
+Rule 18f-4 provides for the regulation of a registered investment company's use of derivatives and certain related instruments.
 Funds that use derivatives to a limited extent, such as the Fund, are generally required by Rule 18f-4 to adopt policies and procedures reasonably designed to manage the fund's derivatives risk.
-In connection with the adoption of Rule 18f-4, the Commission also eliminated the asset segregation framework arising from prior Commission guidance for covering derivatives and certain financial instruments.
-As a result, when Rule 18f-4 takes effect in August 2022, to the extent the Fund uses derivatives, it will comply with the relevant requirements of Rule 18f-4.
-For certain investments, such as reverse repurchase agreements and similar financing transactions, the Fund will have the option to either treat all such transactions as (1) senior securities under Section 18 of the 1940 Act, in which case they would be subject to the 300% asset coverage requirement described above, or (2) derivatives for all purposes of Rule 18f-4.
-The Fund currently intends to treat reverse repurchase agreements and similar financing transactions as senior securities subject to the 300% asset coverage requirement.
-Rule 18f-4 will restrict the Fund's ability to engage in certain derivatives transactions, which could adversely affect the value or performance of the Fund.
+To the extent the Fund uses derivatives, it will comply with the relevant requirements of Rule 18f-4.
+Rule 18f-4 restricts the Fund's ability to engage in certain derivatives transactions, which could adversely affect the value or performance of the Fund.